The Lost Decade: How EU countries can recover

-Called such because of the overall loss of business success and innovation, R. Sean Randolph at The Wilson Quarterly explains the Lost Decade: “Since the 2008-9 recession, Eurozone countries have been treading water, bobbing up and down in the wake of the economic storm: falling into recession in spring 2008, rising out in spring 2009; falling again in late 2011, rising again to growth of 1 to 1.5 percent in 2014 and 2015.
+Called such because of the overall loss of business success and innovation, R. Sean Randolph at The Wilson Quarterly explains the Lost Decade: “Since the 2008-9 recession, Eurozone countries have been treading water, bobbing up and down in the wake of the economic storm: falling into recession in spring 2008, rising out in spring 2009; falling again in late 2011, rising again to grow by 1 to 1.5 percent in 2014 and 2015.
 Across the Eurozone, success is piecemeal and has varied by region and country.”

 Indeed, Randolph mentions how some countries, such as Poland, have completely dodged the effects of this Lost Decade.
 Others, like Italy, have been slammed hard.
 Germany has only recently figured out a way to restabilise, with an increase in its gross domestic product reported for 2015.

 However, many experts across the board, some of them Europeans themselves, believe that while there have been small glimpses of hope for some European countries, overall it could take the next several years for these countries to dig themselves out of this hole.
 Political matters such as Brexit only further complicated an already tough situation.
 Until then, economic stasis, a continued dwindling in the value of the Euro and a general sense of sinking deeper are likely to prevail.

 What Caused the Lost Decade?

 It wasn’t one particular event that contributed towards this period, but rather a combination of factors that have made themselves pronounced over the years.